Battle of Zonchio: Battle on August 12

-Battles on August 20-22
+Battles on August 20–22

-The Venetian armada withdrew to the sea, while Kemal and the Ottomans moved towards Lepanto, capitalizing on the chance and not wanting to risk to a more focused battle.
+The Venetian armada withdrew to the sea, while Kemal and the Ottomans moved towards Lepanto, capitalizing on the chance and not wanting to risk a more focused battle.
 They advanced along with the Ottoman land army, which progressed towards Lepanto.
 Grimani attempted to prevent a repeat of the previous encounter by dividing command between his subordinates, but those refused.
-A French flotilla of 22 ships sent by King Louis XIII arrived then, increasing morale at the cost of complicating coordination even more due to their unexperienced crews.
+A French flotilla of 22 ships sent by King Louis XII arrived then, increasing morale at the cost of complicating coordination even more due to their unexperienced crews.
 They were composed by 16 carracks, four galleys and two fustas, under Guy de Blanchefort and Prégent de Bidoux.

 On August 20, Grimani attempted to stop the Ottomans by sending six fire ships fashioned after caravels, but the Ottomans could see them coming and dodged or intercepted them.
 The Christian carracks, numbering around forty, attacked then at once, being met by a similar number of Turkish galleys preceding the Ottoman fleet.
 Although the Christians inflicted damage on them, sinking and damaging many galleys, they could not stop the mass of the Ottoman armada, nor prevent the land army from continuing towards the gulf of Lepanto.
-On August 22, the Venetian and French fleets intercepted again the Ottomans, driving them against the shore by artillery, but Grimani and his captains ordered to return to open sea, not wanting to risk their ships, which infuriated the French.
+On August 22, the Venetian and French fleets intercepted again the Ottomans, driving them against the shore by artillery, but Grimani and his captains ordered to return to the open sea, not wanting to risk their ships, which infuriated the French.